Youth Work Matters Online

 Participants will interact with an online community to explore, wrestle and produce resources and skills for working with young people.
 The content comes from real youth work experience and strong research-based material, including the basic youth needs, ecological context, assets and resiliency, and experiential learning.

-Over a three-week period, participants can expect to spend 4-8 hours/ week, up to 24 hours total on this course.
+Over a four-week period, including an introductory week, participants can expect to spend 4-8 hours/ week and up to 24 hours total on this course.
 Setting aside intentional time devoted to online work is required to have the full professional development experience.
 Both interactive and self-paced learning will be experienced by:

 - Engaging in forum discussions with other youth workers